Storming the Fringe

 One of the biggest venues at the Edinburgh Fringe has been forced to close as the city braces itself for storm-force winds.

-The Pleasance Courtyard will remain closed until at least 6pm today as Storm Floris hits the Scottish capital, with gusts of up to 70mph expected.
+The Pleasance say they finally exepect to open the Courtyard at 7.30pm today, after Storm Floris battered the Scottish capital, with gusts of up to 70mph.

-The news comes after the Military Tattoo announced last night that they had cancelled today’s fears due to safety concerns.
+The news comes after the Military Tattoo announced last night that they had cancelled today’s performance due to safety concerns.

 They will reassess the situation at 4pm to see if shows after 6pm can go ahead.
 If not another call will be made at 6pm to see if shows after 8pm will be allowed.